Skip to main content

 Tiny blood clots can also develop.
 While they may not cause serious issues like stroke, they can prevent your brain, lungs, and other organs from functioning properly.

-3. PEMF Promotes Tissue Healing and Regeneration
+3. PEMF May Promote Tissue Healing and Regeneration

 In long COVID, one of the challenges is hypoxia, which occurs when your tissues and organs don’t get enough oxygen due to inflammation in your blood vessels.
-As mentioned above, PEMF therapy improves blood oxygen delivery to affected areas and stimulates your body’s natural repair processes.
+As mentioned above, PEMF therapy may improve blood oxygen delivery to affected areas and stimulates your body’s natural repair processes.
 Also, the electromagnetic pulses boost ATP production, the primary energy source for cells.
 This helps enhance cellular repair and energy availability for healing.

 The medical condition has severe multiple symptoms that can steal your energy and your ability to think clearly.
 This often causes psychological issues like anxiety, depression, stress, or other mental health conditions.